-Over the last 18 months we have built up a community of like-minded people through face-to-face meetups, project shares, workshops and an online group where we communicate and discuss ideas and projects.
+Norwich Hackspace is a community of like-minded people through who face-to-face meetups, project shares, workshops and an online group where we communicate and discuss ideas and projects.
 We have been trying to grow slow and steady and now have about 40 members.

 In August 2016 we got the keys to our very own premises - at Lion House, St George’s Works, Muspole Street in Norwich.
-We started with minimal equipment but we had two essentials – a Just Add Sharks A2 Greyfin laser cutter and an Ultimaker 2 3D printer.
-Since then, we have been working hard to build up our armoury of tools.
-We now have a good selection, from the laser cutter and 3D printer, to a mortiser, metal mill and lathes plus lots of handtools, a welder, a vinyl cutter and an electronics area.
-See our equipment list here, which is growing all the time
+We started with minimal equipment but we had two essentials – a Just Add Sharks A2 Greyfin laser cutter, an Ultimaker 2 3D printer.
+Since then, we have been working hard to build up our armoury of tools and we have added a Wanhao D7 resin printer.
+We now have a good selection of equipment, from the laser cutter and 3D printer, to a mortiser, metal mill and lathes plus lots of handtools, a welder, a vinyl cutter and an electronics area.

 The space is spread over several rooms, including a wood and metal workshop, a ‘clean’ workshop for less messy activities, a main room where non-dusty activity such as 3D printing and laser cutting happens, and a ‘quiet room’, including computers and interactive whiteboard for teaching and workshops.
 We also have a storage area, where members have boxes to store materials, components and projects for use at the hackspace.
 All of this has been put together by members on a voluntary basis - and by combining our knowledge we’ve achieved quite a lot.

 Members work on their own projects, in small groups or on group projects or challenges.
 We share knowledge, equipment and skills.